Copley Press

-Copley Press was a privately held newspaper business, founded in Illinois, but later based in La Jolla, California.
+Copley Press was a privately held newspaper business, founded in Illinois but later based in La Jolla, California.
 Its flagship paper was The San Diego Union-Tribune.

 History

 Founder Ira Clifton Copley launched Copley Press c.
 1905, eventually amassing over two dozen papers.
 After selling the Western Utility Corporation, Copley purchased twenty-four newspapers in Southern California for $7.5 million.
 He managed these publishing holdings as Copley Press, Inc. and was its first president, serving until 1942.

 Copley Press purchased Springfield's Illinois State Journal in 1927.
 In 1942, Copley bought the Journals Democratic-oriented competitor, the Illinois State Register, promising that the Register could keep its independent editorial voice.
 The two papers were merged in 1974 into The State Journal-Register.

 In 1928, Copley bought the San Diego Union and San Diego Tribune, which eventually became the company's flagship publications.
 Later that year, Senator George W. Norris accused Copley Press of receiving money from public utility companies, but Copley successfully defended his position before the Federal Trade Commission in 1929.
-The two papers operated separate editions until 1992, when they were merged as The San Diego Union-Tribune.Copley News Service — a wire service that distributed news, political cartoons, and opinion columns — was founded in 1955.
+The two papers operated separate editions until 1992, when they were merged as The San Diego Union-Tribune.

+In 1992, Copley acquired The Naperville Sun, and 4 other newspapers from Harold White.Copley News Service — a wire service that distributed news, political cartoons, and opinion columns — was founded in 1955.